alexbrault/Pathfinder2EOversights/Core/CoreRulebook.md

 * ~~`p.217`: The Ambusher animal companion specialization grants the animal companion a +2 bonus to some initiative rolls.
   Animal companions don't get their own initiative.~~ [Addressed in errata][errata-1]
+* `p.218`: Can the same familiar ability be chosen multiple times?
 * `p.220-231`: Archetype feats that grant a focus pool seem to only give a Refocus activity if you don't already have a focus pool.
   It doesn't make sense that a multiclassed Sorcerer can regain focus through their blood if they started as a barbarian but not as a bard.
 * `p.225`: **Druid Dedication** comes with only the chosen druidic order's anathema.